andersonopt/website/content/blog/product-release-notes-3-26-20.md

 * Fixed an issue where buffers were not showing correctly on some objects.
 * Fixed an issue where adding a star rating in the parcel table would undo any filtering that was previously set on the table.
 Filter and rate away!
-* Hid the old 'simplify distance' parameter field in advanced geo analysis which is no longer relevant.
+* Hid the old 'simplify distance' parameter in advanced Geo Analysis as it's no longer relevant to how we render hazard drawings.
-* If you re-run geo analysis, only the new hazard drawings should be visible now.
+* If you re-run geo analysis, after a prior geo analysis run, the newest hazard drawings should immediately display without a refresh.
-* Continued updates to backend infrastructure to support site stability.
+* Updated more backend infrastructure to support site stability and increase ease of new feature deployment.